eclipse-tycho/tycho/CONTRIBUTING.md

 In order to debug Tycho plugins inside Eclipse:

-1. Get the Tycho sources in Eclipse
+1. Get the Tycho sources in Eclipse.
-2. Create/get a project that highlights the bug
+2. Create/get a project that highlights the bug.

 Inside the Eclipse IDE:

-3. Create a Maven Run-Configuration in your Tycho Eclipse-workspace to build the project and specify goals, profiles and properties as required
+3. Create a Maven Run-Configuration in your Tycho Eclipse workspace to build the project and specify goals, profiles and properties as required.
-4. Launch the Maven-configuration from your Eclipse in Debug-mode
+4. Launch the Maven configuration from your Eclipse in Debug mode.

 Or on the command-line interface:

-3. Run the project-build using `mvnDebug` (instead of `mvn`) and specify goals, profiles and properties as required
+3. Run the project-build using `mvnDebug` (instead of `mvn`) and specify goals, profiles and properties as required.
-4. Go into your Eclipse, use `Debug > Remote Java Application`, select `port 8000` to attach the Eclipse Debugger
+4. Go into your Eclipse, use `Debug > Remote Java Application`, select `port 8000` to attach the Eclipse Debugger.

-Before debugging a build, make sure that your local Tycho-sources correspond to the Tycho version used by the project being build.
+Before debugging a build, make sure that your local Tycho sources correspond to the Tycho version used by the project being build.
 Otherwise the debugger might show unexpected behavior.

 ## Commits

 ### Message Guidelines

-Start with `Bug: <number>` stating the bug number the change is related to; this will enable the eclipse genie bot to automatically cross-link bug and gerrit proposal
+Start with `Bug: <number>` stating the bug number the change is related to; this will enable the eclipse genie bot to automatically cross-link bug and pull request.

-Also in the first line, provide a clear and concise description of the change
+Also in the first line, provide a clear and concise description of the change.

 Add one blank line, followed by more details about the change.
 This could include a motivation for the change and/or reasons why things were done in the particular way they are done in the change.